 Maurizio is fascinated by the relationship between city, architecture and public places, and is passionate about rethinking the way these interact.
 How can we create better connections between private and public spaces?
 How can internal and external spaces better flow into one another?
 How can people positively influence the way public spaces are used?
 He has explored all of these questions in his work as lead architect for V&A Dundee, a dramatic building which draws people to the waterfront, revitalises the idea of public space, and blurs the boundaries between a building and its surroundings.

 Before setting up PiM.studio with Maria-Chiara Piccinelli in 2016, Maurizio worked with Kengo Kuma & Associates in Tokyo, Edinburgh and Paris, with OMA/Rem Koolhaas in Rotterdam, and with Jeffrey Inaba at C-Lab in New York.

-He is a chartered member of RIBA (Royal Institute of British Architects) and RIAS (Royal Incorporation of Architects in Scotland), and is registered with the ARB (Architects Registration Board).
+He is also a member of the RIAS (Royal Incorporation of Architects in Scotland).

 Maurizio holds a Master of Architecture from the Politecnico di Milano and a Master of Science in Advanced Architectural Design from GSAPP – Columbia University.

 He teaches at the London School of Architecture, co-leading with Maria-Chiara Piccinelli one of the LSA Design Think Tanks and he’s a RIBA student mentor.